ciur/ciur/README.md

 București).
 Although I worked in many IT areas, nowadays I am primarily focused on **cloud** technologies.

+## Papermerge Ecosystem

-Papermerge is an open source document management system for scanned documents (PDF documents, JPEG, PNG, TIFF scans).
+Papermerge is an **open source document management system** for scanned documents (PDF documents, JPEG, PNG, TIFF scans).
 Its source code is split into many reusable packages.
 Each of these packages is part of [Papermerge Organization](https://github.com/papermerge).